 So, what is my vision for this in our homeschool?

 God’s Word first and foremost in EVERYTHING.
 The day starts there, the day ends there, the day is permeated by the Lord’s precepts, principles and love.

 Because “fear of the Lord is the beginning of knowledge,” and without Him, all else is simply information that “puffs up.”
 In the end, it will not matter how smart my children appeared to the world if their relationship with Christ is nonexistent.

 First of all, my relationship with Christ must be evident and I must speak of Him and His precepts in everything we do.
 Our day should be kicked off with Scripture and Bible study, not another academic subject.
 All other subjects should relate back to His glory.
 This doesn’t mean I have to only use “religious” materials in our homeschool, but it does mean that EVERYTHING must be viewed through a Christian worldview lens.

 Very little Textbook learning.

 While textbooks can be useful to teach from in many cases, they tend to create a stilted atmosphere within the home and fail to encourage a child to dig deeper and look for ways to implement what they are learning into their own lives.
-They do not “own” the information when it is dissected for them and served up in a dull manner.
+Children do not “own” the information when it is dissected for them and served up in a dull manner.

 I’ve said it a million times before, but I always seem to need the reminder myself!
 We should be spending a goodly amount of our day conversing with our children because it is imperative they learn to apply knowledge to the world around them.
 You are a wealth of information for them simply because you are older and have lived more years.
 You are also their filter for quite some time.
 Things they encounter need your guiding hand and wisdom.